 Note that ESOS Standards 1-4 impose various obligations in relation to these matters – TEQSA will want to see that the partnership will ensure compliance with these obligations.
 Should you require any advice on the ESOS obligations mentioned in this form please contact: lqscompliance@adelaide.edu.au

 6. Student Support Services

-Summarise the University’s and the proposed partners responsibilities for arrangements for student support services
+Summarise the University’s and the proposed partner’s responsibilities for arrangements for student support services